IvanPresmytsky/knowledge-shop/README.md

 - `npm run check:types` - checks the types
 - `npm run lint` - TS linter and ESlint checks
 - `npm run test` - runs all the tests
+- `npm run test:coverage` - runs all the tests with coverage report

 ### Linting rules